ddoherty03/erbtex/README.md

 programs.
 Thus, invoking, for example, `pdflatex` runs `erbtex` instead of the real `pdflatex` program.

-It will then read the input file and execute any ruby code between the special markers markers `.{` and `}.`.
-It will then find the real program further along your path and run it on the pre-processed output.
+It will then read the input file and execute any ruby code between the special markers markers `{:` and `:}` and then find the real program further along your path and run it on the pre-processed output.
 The result is that you can use the ruby programming language to greatly increase the computational capabilities of a normal TeX or LaTeX file.

-erbtex simply uses the `erubis` program to pre-process the input, except that it uses the `.{ }.` delimiters instead of the erubis default of `<% %>`.
-The dot-brace form of delimiters is less disruptive of syntax highlighting than the default delimiters, which get confused with TeX and LaTeX comments.
+erbtex simply uses the `erubis` program to pre-process the input, except that it uses the `{: :}` delimiters instead of the erubis default of `<% %>`.
+The brace-colon form of delimiters is less disruptive of syntax highlighting than the default delimiters, which get confused with TeX and LaTeX comments.

 If the opening delimiter has an `=` appended to it, the contained expression is converted into a string and inserted in-place into the TeX manuscript at that point.
 Without the `=` the code is simply executed.
 Loops started in one ruby fragment can be continued or terminated in a later fragment, and variables defined in one fragment in one fragment are visible in later fragments according to Ruby's usual scoping rules.

 # Example